Alaskan Man Sentenced To Jail For Killing A Black Bear And Her Cubs

 — rmier (@Rajaba7) January 24, 2019

-Little did the pair know that every move they made was being recorded by a motion activated camera set in place by US Forest Service and the Alaska Department of Fish and Game.
+Little did the pair know that every move they made was being recorded by a motion-activated camera set in place by U.S. Forest Service and the Alaska Department of Fish and Game.
 Andrew appeared on the video showing little remorse for his actions saying, “It doesn’t matter.
 Bear down.”
 He then removed the bear’s tracking collar so that authorities wouldn’t be able to trace the killing back to them.
 “They’ll never be able to link it to us,” Owen is heard saying.

-Because of the motion activated camera, the poachers will face justice for their heartless actions.
+Because of the motion-activated camera, the poachers will face justice for their heartless actions.
 In Alaska it is illegal to shoot a black bear with cubs, a crime punishable by fines and jail time.
-Andrew Renner plead guilty to his crime was convicted on eight counts of unlawful killing of the bears.
+Andrew Renner pleaded guilty to his crime and was convicted on eight counts of unlawful killing of the bears.
 He will spend three months in jail and be required to pay a $9,000 fine.
-In addition he lost all of his hunting gear including his boat, truck, firearms and poaching gear.
-Renner will not be allowed to legally hunt for ten years as a result of his actions.
+In addition he lost all of his hunting gear including his boat, truck, firearms, and poaching gear.
+Renner will not be allowed to legally hunt for 10 years as a result of his actions.
 Meanwhile, Owen was convicted of four counts of unlawful killing and will face probation.

 Assistant Attorney General Aaron Peterson shared his disgust over the crimes.
 “People must know that poachers will be required to pay large fines and restitution for the illegal killing of the animals and that the vehicles, boat, planes, and instrumentalities used in wildlife crimes will be forfeited,” he said.